ibm-cloud-docs/billing-usage/ts_billing.md

 # Troubleshooting for managing billing and usage
 {: #troubleshoot}

-General problems with managing your billing and usage might include the required authority to access your billing information.
+General problems with managing your {{site.data.keyword.cloud}} billing and usage might include the required authority to access your billing information.
 In many cases, you can recover from the problem by following a few easy steps.
 {:shortdesc}